 A distinction can be made between general deterrence and specific deterrence.
 The aim of general deterrence is to motivate all drivers not to break the rules by creating fear of sanctions and by conveying the impression that the chance of being caught is high.
 The aim of specific deterrence is to improve the attitudes and behaviour of drivers once they are caught in order to prevent recidivism.
 For this purpose, severe sanctions like suspension of the driving license ("I will never drink and drive again because the temporary loss of my driving license has been a horrible experience.") and remedial treatment programmes are used.
-Well-known remedial treatment programmes are for offenders.
+Well-known remedial treatment programmes are for instance compulsory driver rehabilitation courses for offenders.